Álvaro Odriozola: Real Madrid

 On 5 July 2018, Real Madrid reached an agreement with Real Sociedad for the transfer of Odriozola.
 The fee was reported to be €30 million, plus €5 million of conditional add-ons.
 He made his debut on 22 September, playing the full 90 minutes in a 1–0 win over RCD Espanyol.
 Odriozola scored his first league goal on 21 April 2021, scoring the second goal in a 3–0 win over Cádiz.

-Bayern Munich (loan)
+Loan to Bayern Munich

-After playing just five times for Madrid during the first half of 2019–20, in January 2020 he was loaned to Bayern Munich for the remainder of the season.
-On 23 August 2020, he won the 2019–20 UEFA Champions League with Bayern.
+After playing just five times for Madrid during the first half of 2019–20.
+In January 2020, Odriozola was loaned to Bundesliga club Bayern Munich for the remainder of the season.
+On 23 August 2020, he won the 2019–20 UEFA Champions League with Bayern Munich.

-Fiorentina (loan)
+Loan to Fiorentina

-He joined Fiorentina on a season-long loan deal on 28 August 2021.
+On 28 August 2021, Odriozola joined Serie A club Fiorentina on a season-long loan deal.

+Return to Real Sociedad

+On 1 September 2023, Real Sociedad announced the return of Odriozola on a six-year contract.

 International career

 Odriozola was first selected to play for Spain under-21s by Albert Celades, helping the squad reach the final of the 2017 UEFA European Championship.
 He earned his first full cap for Spain on 6 October 2017, in a 3–0 win over Albania for the 2018 FIFA World Cup qualifiers; he played the entire match, and also provided an assist for Thiago Alcântara's goal as the team reached the finals as group winners.

 Odriozola was named in the 23-man squad for the finals in Russia.
 He scored his first goal for his country on 3 June 2018, in a 1–1 friendly draw with Switzerland in Villarreal.